sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 Following the phrasing of the Internet of Things, we've adopted this terminology to represent any physical or virtual entity that connect to the Internet and generate data.
 Thus, the 'Thing' that we create on Bucket is the 'digital twin' of the physical device, i.e. a virtual representation that contain data about the physical device.

-TODO drawing of the physical Thing and its digital twin on Bucket.

 Let's create a Thing for our Raspberry Pi, this little computer as part of the prototyping kit.
 Type in a name and a description, and select the type 'Raspberry Pi'.

 Many input fields appear.
 As setting up a Raspberry Pi in a proper way can be cumbersome, Bucket will use this information to prepare a secured disk image for you ready to use.
 You can burn this disk image on a memory stick and plug it into Raspberry Pi with all necessary configuration to start working.